Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 <https://github.com/Helioviewer-Project/JHelioviewer-SWHV/blob/master/CONTRIBUTING.md>

-From the list above, T1, T2, T3, T5 can be identified as possible candidates for further allocation of manpower in the next phase of merging of ideas.
-The current estimation is that T5 is too difficult and invasive to be tackled during the current project and the benefits are uncertain.
-From the remaining tasks, T3 has the highest priority and any remaining parts of T1 and T2 can be tackled as needed in an integrated manner.

 ## WP20200 -- Improve Core Functionality

 The following tasks were identified:

 1.  **(SWHV-CCN2-20200-01)** Study how to improve the temporal navigation jointly for image and timeline data at both short and long timescales.

-This is highly dependent on the JPEG2000 data caching.
-However, the work proceeded independently as the caching is essentially an optimization.
-Time selection for the image layers was brought to the forefront and it became possible to use the timelines panel to temporally navigate jointly with the image layers.
+Time selection for the image layers was brought to the forefront and it became possible to use the interaction with time range of the timelines panel to temporally navigate jointly with the image layers.
+This is achieved by reloading as necessary the image layers for the time range of the timelines panel.
+The capability to cach the JPEG2000 codestream data improved the user experience.

 2.  **(SWHV-CCN2-20200-02)** Save and restore program state.

 This is implemented as a JSON document preserving with high fidelity the state of the program.
-The annotation save/restore will have to be implemented using the format for feature location specified by Solar Orbiter SOC (Solar Orbiter Feature Triplet).

 3.  **(SWHV-CCN2-20200-03)** Improve command line interface.